go-masonry/tutorial/README.md

 }
 ```

-As you can see we introduced `fx.In` marker for our struct, and used Mortar Logger to log that we accepted a car.
+As you can see we introduced `fx.In` marker to our struct, and used Mortar Logger to log that we accepted a car.
 If you haven't read about `uber-fx` yet, `fx.In` marker will tell `uber-fx` to Inject all the Types that are Publicly defined in this struct.
 Even if the struct itself is private.

 You should browse the code to get a feel of what changed.

-Actually at this point we have all our service logic completed.
+Actually at this point we have all our service logic revised with Mortar and Fx.
 Now we need to "wire" everything.

-## Wiring
+## Part 4 Instrumentation

-Like you probably noticed Mortar is heavily based on `uber-fx` and it also introduces some Interfaces.
+Like you probably noticed Mortar is heavily based on Fx and also introduces some Interfaces.
+But we haven't "created" any dependency yet.
+What we did we assumed everything will work (and it will).
 Now let us create all the dependencies and wire everything together.

 ### main.go

 Like any other program our tutorial must have a `main.go` file.
 Personally I prefer to keep it as simple and concise as possible.
 However given what we want to achieve here it will be somewhat hard, to help ourselves read/change this code later we will break it to functions.
+> I confess, breaking code into functions is not that new...

 ```golang
 func createApplication(configFilePath string, additionalFiles []string) *fx.App {